subdigital/blog/source/_posts/2017-06-21-ultimate-guide-to-json-parsing-with-swift-4.markdown

   - c: nan
 ```

+You can do the reverse with `JSONEncoder`'s `nonConformingFloatEncodingStrategy` as well.

 This is not likely something you’ll need in the majority case, but one day it might come in handy.

 ## Handling Data

 Sometimes you’ll find APIs that send small bits of data as base64 encoded strings.

 To handle this automatically, you can give `JSONEncoder` one of these encoding strategies: